 2. Emphasis on ads.

 Ads belong on social media sites.
-We-the-users are the product, not the customer—ad sales are how they stay afloat.
+We-the-users are the product, not the customer—ad sales are how our networks stay afloat.
 That’s better than charging me for it.

 But I resent advertising that conflicts with functionality.
 As a kid National Geographic outraged me because I could never find the table of contents amidst all the ads.
-This was intentional: that’s prime advertising real estate.
+It was intentional, because that’s prime real estate.
 And Facebook’s grabby ad-fingers are intentional as well.
+But now the real estate isn’t paper, it’s my eyeballs.
 Hands off my eyeballs, Facebook.

 Facebook uses three main methods to advertise.
 First, the ad bar on the right side of the screen.
 Okay.
 Second, “sponsored” posts that appear in my main news feed and masquerade as shares from friends.
 It’s like sending a salesman in disguise to my birthday party.
 (This is icky.)